1. DISEASE/DISORDER:

 - For patients chronically treated with daily NSAIDs, a complete blood count, blood urea nitrogen and creatinine, and aspartate aminotransferase should be obtained at least once yearly.
 More frequent testing should be considered for patients at increased risk of adverse events.

-Professional Issues
+Professional issues

 Pain is one of the most common reasons for seeking medical attention whether it be acute or chronic.
 A number of pharmacologic and non-pharmacologic therapies are available for these patients.

-- physical therapy
+- Exercise prescription or physical therapy

-- interventional procedures
+- Interventional procedures

 If pain is mild to moderate, start with acetaminophen.
 If insufficient for pain relief or if pain is moderate to severe, consider switching/starting with ibuprofen +/- PPI for patients with a risk of GI bleed.
 If pain remains persistent, first switch from ibuprofen to naproxen and if there is still insufficient analgesia, a combination of NSAID + acetaminophen or opioid can be trialed.
-Special consideration must be made for those allergic to traditional NSAIDs or in whom there is significant cardiac, renal or hepatic impairment.
+Special consideration must be made for those allergic to traditional NSAIDs or in whom there is significant cardiac, renal or hepatic impairment.30

 Coordination of care